We gathered input from Albertans on the plan to expand Kitaskino Nuwenëné Wildland Provincial Park. The expansion would:

 Who is listening

-Provide your feedback through the online survey by March 15, 2021.
+Albertans shared their feedback through an online survey from February 11 to March 15, 2021.

 Your feedback will help inform decisions related to the expansion of the Kitaskino Nuwenëné Wildland Park, managed under the Provincial Parks Act.